 Parmesan Crusted Shaggy Mane Mushrooms

-- Shaggy mane mushrooms
+- 6 oz Shaggy mane mushrooms or as many as you have

-- Fresh chopped parsley to taste
+- 1 pinch Fresh chopped Italian parsley

 - Kosher salt and pepper to taste (go easy on the salt because of the cheese here)